thanhdat-99/thanhdat-99/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Life is a learning experience, only if you learn. - Yogi Berra
+    ## You give before you get. - Napoleon Hill